 * Level of significance at 0.05 level.

-Data presented in Table 2 revealed that during pretest majority of the subjects 54% had average knowledge, 33% percentages of the subjects had good knowledge, 13% percentages of the subjects had poor knowledge and none of the subjects had excellent knowledge regarding application of new Ballard score amon pediatric staff nurses.
+Data presented in Table 2 revealed that during the pretest, majority of the participants (54%) had average knowledge, 33% of the participants had good knowledge, 13% of the participants had poor knowledge, and none of the participants had excellent knowledge regarding the application of the new Ballard score among pediatric staff nurses.

-During posttest 56.7% subjects had excellent knowledge and 43.3% had good knowledge none of the subjects were belong to poor knowledge, and average knowledge category, regarding application of New Ballard score.
-Hence the results showed that there was significant increase in knowledge score of pediatric staff nurse regarding application of New Ballard score after the Structure teaching programme.
+During the posttest, 56.7% of participants had excellent knowledge and 43.3% had good knowledge; none of the participants belonged to the poor knowledge or average knowledge category regarding the application of the New Ballard score.
+Hence, the results showed that there was a significant increase in the knowledge score of pediatric staff nurses regarding the application of the New Ballard score after the Structure teaching program.

 Table 3 presents a clear illustration of the substantial increase in the mean posttest knowledge score (15.30) among pediatric staff nurses concerning the application of the new Ballard score after the implementation of the educational program.
-This posttest score is significantly higher compared to the mean pretest knowledge score (8.8).
-The statistical analysis resulted in a p-value of 0.000 at a 0.05 level of significance with a 95 percent confidence interval, indicating an extremely significant outcome.
-As a result, the null hypothesis was refuted, and the research hypothesis was supported.
-Therefore it can be concluded that the difference of mean observed was true difference and the planned teaching programme was effective to increase the knowledge of pediatric staff nurse regarding application of New Ballard score.
+This posttest score is significantly higher compared with the mean pretest knowledge score (8.8).
+The statistical analysis resulted in a p-value of 0.000 at a 0.05 level of significance with a 95% confidence interval, indicating an extremely significant outcome.
+As a result, the null hypothesis was refuted and the research hypothesis was supported.
+Therefore, it can be concluded that the difference in mean observed was a true difference, and the planned teaching program was effective in increasing the knowledge of pediatric staff nurses regarding the application of the New Ballard score.

 Section 2: Analysis of Association Between Knowledge of Pediatric Staff Nurse Regarding Application of New Ballard Score with Selected Variables

-The data in Table 4 revealed that the p values corresponding to the calculated chi square obtained for age, educational status, year of experience, source of information, assessing NBS on regular basis regarding application of new Ballard score were more than 0.05 level of significance, hence null hypothesis was accepted.
-This showed that there was no significant association between the selected personal variables and the knowledge of pediatric staff nurse regarding application of new Ballard score.
+The data in Table 4 revealed that the p values corresponding to the calculated chi square obtained for age, educational status, year of experience, source of information, and assessing NBS on a regular basis regarding the application of the new Ballard score were more than 0.05 level of significance, hence the null hypothesis was accepted.
+This showed that there was no significant association between the selected personal variables and the knowledge of pediatric staff nurses regarding the application of the new Ballard score.

 DISCUSSION

-In 2022, Gaurav Kumar, et al. conducted a study to assess the effectiveness of educational package on knowledge regarding new ballard score among nursing student [13].
+In 2022, Gaurav Kumar et al. conducted a study to assess the effectiveness of educational packages on knowledge regarding the new Ballard score among nursing students [13].
 The scale can be used for neonates born between 20 and 44 weeks of gestation.
-A pre-experimental research design was used to assess the effectiveness of educational package regarding new Ballard score Purposive sampling technique was used to select 60 students.
+A pre-experimental research design was used to assess the effectiveness of the educational package regarding the new Ballard score.
+A purposive sampling technique was used to select 60 students.
 The data was gathered using a structured questionnaire.
 The pretest results revealed that 78.3% of the students exhibited a low level of knowledge, 21.7% had a moderate level of knowledge, and none demonstrated a high level of knowledge regarding the New Ballard Score among third-year B.Sc. nursing students.
-After educational package on New Ballard Score knowledge level was that 65% students were having good knowledge, 35% was having moderate knowledge and no one was having poor knowledge.
+After educational package on the New Ballard Score knowledge level showed that 65% of students had good knowledge, 35% had moderate knowledge, and no one had poor knowledge.
 Regarding knowledge, the mean posttest knowledge score (8.5167 2.988) after receiving need-based education was higher than the mean pretest score (22.166 3.221).
 The calculated 't' value (t = 31.6493, p < 0.05) exceeds the tabulated value (t59 = 2) at the 0.05 significance level [14, 15].

 Table 4.
-Association between the knowledge of subjects with their selected variables.
+Association between the knowledge of participants with their selected variables.